 UGC NET Age Limit 2025

-UGC NET Age Limit 2025 exam is different for Junior Research Fellowship (JRF) and Assistant Professor.
-Here’s a detailed break-up:
+UGC NET Age Limit 2025 is different for Junior Research Fellowship (JRF) and Assistant Professor.
+Here’s a detailed break-up of UGC Assistant Professor age limit as well as the JRF age limit:

 - Research Experience: This relaxation is applicable up to 5 years for the research period undertaken.
 The certificate issued by the appropriate authority, such as a recognized Indian or foreign university or PSU, is needed.